lsinfo3/mo-vnfcp/README.md

 > in Proceedings of the 29th International Teletraffic Congress (ITC), Genoa, Italy, 2017.

 # Notes
-The problem instance BCAB15 refers to Internet2 in the paper.
+The problem instance `BCAB15` refers to `Internet2` in the paper.
 Other problem instances use the same names as in the paper.

-The starting point of the performance comparison is the Comparison.java.
+The starting point of the performance comparison is the `Comparison.java`.
-The used parameters can be found in the res-folder, e.g., java/VNFP/res/problem_instances/BCAB15/config.js for the Internet2 topology.
+The used parameters can be found in the res-folder, e.g., `java/VNFP/res/problem_instances/BCAB15/config.js` for the `Internet2` topology.
 The main differences between the instances include:

-- prepMode (initial solution generation strategy),
+- `prepMode` (initial solution generation strategy),
-- pReassignVnf (pRemoveVNF)
+- `pReassignVnf` (pRemoveVNF)
-- pNewInstance (pCreateVNF)
+- `pNewInstance` (pCreateVNF)